Praful51/Customer_behaviour_analysis/README.md

 The dashboard helps stakeholders quickly understand the overall performance and key insights from the dataset.

+**Presentation**

+A presentation summarizing the analysis process, key insights, and business recommendations is included in this repository.

+The presentation was created using Gamma and exported as a PDF for easy viewing.

+It highlights:

+The analytical approach used in the project

+Key findings from the dataset

+Business insights derived from the analysis

+Final recommendations based on the results

 **6. Results & Key Insights**

 Some of the key insights derived from the analysis include: